Even though it’s more common to binge-eat when stressed, some people have the opposite reaction due to physical symptoms and other causes.

 “I was so stressed, anxious, and preoccupied that I didn’t feel hunger.
 Swallowing food made me nauseous, and tasks like cooking or doing dishes seemed overwhelming and insignificant when compared to my bigger problems,” she shares with Healthline.

-I have generalized anxiety disorder (GAD) and in moments of high stress — like when I was in a one-year accelerated master’s degree program and working part-time — my desire to eat vanishes.
+I have generalized anxiety disorder, and in moments of high stress — like when I was in a 1-year accelerated master’s degree program and working part-time — my desire to eat vanishes.

 It’s as though my brain can’t focus on anything except the thing causing me anxiety.

-These people, according to Zhaoping Li, MD, director at the UCLA Center for Human Nutrition, are less common than people who respond to stress by binge eating.
+According to Zhaoping Li, MD, director at the UCLA Center for Human Nutrition, these people are less common than people who respond to stress by binge-eating.

 Li says this problem can be traced all the way back to the origins of the fight-or-flight response.